corretto/hotpatch-for-apache-log4j2/README.md

 ```

 ### Testing the agent
-There are a set of tests that can be run outside gradle.
+There are a set of tests that can be run outside Gradle or Maven.
 ```
-build-tools/bin/run_tests.sh build/libs/Log4jHotPatch.jar <JDK_ROOT>
+build-tools/bin/run_tests.sh Log4jHotPatch.jar <JDK_ROOT>
 ```

 ## Known issues